EXCLUSIVE-Syneos Health eyes sale of company as contract backlog shrinks-sources

 Reuters reported in March 2020 that Syneos was working with investment bank Centerview Partners LLC to explore a sale.
 The market disruption triggered by the onset of the COVID-19 pandemic prompted Syneos to abandon those sale deliberations, according to four sources familiar with the discussions.

-Now, Syneos has hired Bank of America Corp BAC.N in addition to Centerview as financial adviser as it embarks on a new round of talks with potential acquirers that may include industry peers and private equity firms, the sources said.
+Now, Syneos has hired Bank of America Corp BAC.N in addition to Centerview for financial advice as it embarks on a new round of talks with potential acquirers that may include industry peers and private equity firms, the sources said.

 The sources cautioned that the prospects of a deal remain uncertain and asked not to be identified because the matter is confidential.

-Syneos, which has a market capitalization of $3.9 billion and carries a $2.9 billion debt pile, was not immediately available for comment.
+Syneos, which has a market capitalization of about $4.3 billion and carries a $2.9 billion debt pile, was not immediately available for comment.
 Centerview also did not respond to a request for comment, while Bank of America declined to comment.

+Syneos shares rose 13% on the news in morning trade to $43.35 a share.

 Based in Morrisville, North Carolina, Syneos helps pharmaceutical companies with clinical trials and to market their drugs.
 It was created in 2017 by INC Research Holdings Inc's acquisition of inVentiv Health Inc for $7.4 billion, including debt.